SchmitzAndrew/Power_Outage_Analysis/README.md

 - DURATION: This is the time, represented as minutes, that the power outage lasted
 - POPULATION: This is the population of the U.S. state that the power outage was located in.
 - POPPCT_URBAN: The percentage of residents in that state that are URBAN.
 The inverse of this statistic is the amount of people that are rural.
+- POPDEN_URBAN: The density of those living within urban areas.
+- POPDEN_RURAL: The density of those living within rural areas.

 ## Cleaning and EDA

 ### Data Cleaning

 #### Data Cleaing Steps
+We did our initial dataframe analysis in Excel, where we identified columns that might be helpful to answering our question.
+Then, we downloaded the file as a .csv and added the .csv file to DataLore, where we performed more data cleaning.
+The first thing we did was get rid of the strings that descirbed the dataset, such as the title.
+We then set the columns of DataFrame and selected the ones we planned on using in our analysis.
+Then, we fixed some of the datatypes and calculated the length of the outages by turning OUTAGE.START and OUTAGE.END into datetime objects.
+We then calculated the length of the outages and turned it into minutes to be similar to the OUTAGE.DUARTION column that was provided to us.
 #### Head of Cleaned DataFrame

 ### Univariate Analysis